Atlantic Health Strategies

 Frequently asked questions

-What ASAM level of care is PHP under the Fourth Edition?
+What ASAM level of care is PHP under the Fourth Edition, and is PHP considered residential?

 How long does Joint Commission or CARF accreditation take to prepare for?